Five Indigenous Elders Share their Wisdom

-This year, the Foundation bestowed its Wisdom Fellowship Award to Chief Caleen Sisk of the Winnemem Wintu Tribe.
+This year, the Foundation bestowed its Wisdom Treasure Award to Chief Caleen Sisk of the Winnemem Wintu Tribe.
 Chief Sisk is on the frontlines protecting sacred and ceremonial sites of her tribe in the face of big dam projects.
 When Shasta Dam was built in 1945, it drowned 90% of sacred sites of the Winnemem Wintu; now a new drought relief bill threatens to drown what remains.
 “We are a salmon state.
 Whatever happens to the salmon happens to us,” said Chief Sisk.
 The salmon is a sacred relative to the Winnemem; the Shasta Dam destroyed the salmon in the Winnemem traditional territories.
 Chief Sisk believes that much of the modern world’s problems are tied to the loss of the sacred connection with water and all other life.

 2. We have to build reciprocal relationship with the Earth

-Benerexa Marquez is an Indigenous elder of the Arhuaco people in the Sierra Nevada of Santa Marta, Colombia.
+Benerexa Marquez is an Indigenous Elder of the Arhuaco people in the Sierra Nevada of Santa Marta, Colombia.
 She is known for her work with Arhuaco women, working under the guidance of the traditional Mamos (spiritual leaders).
 “We have forgotten reciprocity with the Earth,” said Benerexa at our 2015 Ancient Wisdom Rising gathering in New York.
 “Our rivers are in danger.
 The government sold one of our rivers to Coca Cola.
 We need Indigenous traditional knowledge to defender our waters and territories,” she said.
 Currently Benerexa is a representative of Indigenous peoples in roundtable talks with the Colombian government for health issues.

 3. Indigenous traditional knowledge is a vital lifeline for survival